 During the session

 You should have fun and take part, while maintaining your regular role providing safety and safeguarding for the unit.
-You might even help run some activities (there is one in this resource which involves a leader role play…)
+You might even help run some activities (there is one in this resource which involves a leader role play…).

 Make sure you decide on a ‘safe space’ at your unit meeting space, where young members can go if upset to get support from you or other leaders.